wrist mechanics online course featured image

 If you need to come back to this later to learn and understand all nine types of golf shots, here are a few bits of information you can take with you right now.

-• The wrist position in the golf swing is what controls the clubface at impact; clubface angle at impact will control your ball flight.
+• Wrist position controls the clubface at impact, and clubface angle controls ball flight.

-• Understanding the position of your wrist at the top of your backswing and again at impact is the easiest way to gain control of the clubface angle.
+• Knowing your wrist position at both the top of the backswing and at impact is the fastest way to gain clubface control.

 Take a 2-minute Quiz and Step Up Your Game!